Nevasca/OpenGL-Study/README.md

 # OpenGL-Study
- OpenGL-Study started as a series of studies for learning OpenGL and it's now gradually growing towards a custom realtime component based rendering engine, with a custom editor.
+ OpenGL-Study started as a series of studies for learning OpenGL and it is now gradually growing towards a custom realtime component based rendering engine, with a custom editor.

 ![Main](Docs/ReadmeResources/Readme_Main.png)